Thru-Hike the Historical Appalachian Trail

 Become a part of the community

-Many set their mind and body to achieve this challenge, so don’t be surprised if you see numerous other adventurers passing the same routes as you.
+Many set their mind and body to achieve this challenge, so don’t be surprised if you see lots of other thru-hikers and section-hikers along the way.
 Your fellow hikers might be one of the best aspects of hiking the Appalachian Trail.
 From the moment you set foot on the trail, you become a part of a “community in the wilderness,” sharing the experience with everyone you meet along the way.

 - ENDLESS POSSIBILITIES